Pesticide Applicator Continuing Education

 Termites are one of the most destructive pests in the United States.
 But there are several common-sense IPM practices that can be implemented to make a structure less inviting to termites from the start.
 This course will provide a review of IPM principles, termite biology, and several IPM practices to make any structure less attractive to termites.

-As a turf manager, you’ll need to be more than someone who just applies pesticides.
+As a turf manager, you'll need to be more than someone who just applies pesticides.
 Good turf management requires the use of all the tools in the toolbox.
-This course will touch on the best practice cultural, mechanical, biological, and chemical controls for turf management.
+This course touches on the best practice cultural, mechanical, biological, and chemical controls for turf management.

 This Effective Pesticide Applications in Landscape and Turf Settings course discusses benefits and considerations for developing an integrated pest management (IPM) program in New York.
 Topics include a variety of pest-management methods, such as augmentation, mechanical and cultural control, sanitation, and pesticide use.